By Jody Gold with Mario Moreira

 Thanks Mario for inviting me to expand these concepts with you.

-We hope you enjoyed Part 2 of the Matrix Leadership series.
+We hope you enjoyed Part 2 of the Relationship series.
 Consider reading Part 1 & 3

 - (Part 1) Importance of treating Relationships as First Class Entities